-Beats is another brand that’s very popular due to quality audio and construction.
+Beats is another very popular brand due to its quality audio and construction.
 In this case, you can get the same top-shelf quality at a low-value price.
-If you’re looking for basic earbuds without many frills that still get the job done, they’re a good choice.
+They’re a good choice if you’re looking for basic earbuds without many frills that still get the job done.

-The battery lasts 12 hours, good for both work commuting and touring, and the connection is seamless thanks to a headphone chip manufactured by Apple.
+The battery lasts 12 hours, suitable for work commuting and touring, and the connection is seamless thanks to a headphone chip manufactured by Apple.

-Perhaps the best feature of the Beats Flex earbuds is their extended class 1 range.
-The Bluetooth connection is very strong, meaning you can still connect it to a phone in a back pocket or tail bag, and it usually won’t have a problem with interference from your helmet.
+The best feature of the Beats Flex earbuds is their extended class 1 range.
+The Bluetooth connection is solid, meaning you can still connect it to a phone in a back pocket or tail bag, and it usually won’t have a problem with interference from your helmet.